LoyaltyNZ/hoodoo/docs/api_specification/README.md

 If you are building a user interface around the API, it is ***vital*** therefore that you sanitise such data before display.
 Failing to do so could lead to all sorts of vulnerabilities in your application.
 This is a matter of standard practice and good coding in API client applications and not something over which the platform API has any control.

+#### <a name="fingerprints"></a>Fingerprints

+As described [earlier](#access_security), in many real-world implementations the [Caller](#caller_resource) ID and Secret used to create a [Session](#session.resource) instance contains an `identity` section that allows a resource representation to reveal the identity of an instance's creator through its optional `secured_with` field and/or additional bespoke identity-related fields.
+It is however possible for the identity of an inbound call to be partially _or entirely_ overridden if the Caller is permitted to use the [`X-Assume-Identity-Of`](#http_x_assume_identity_of) secure HTTP header with an [identity map](#caller.resource.interface.identity_maps) that allows all identity fields to be modified.
+In such cases, the Session identity is insufficient to uniquely identify the _Caller instance_ that made an API call; you only know the identity it chose to assume.

+This is often the intended outcome, but for some resources it may be insufficient.
+Whatever the identity associated with an inbound API call might appear to be, the resource implementation may wish to know the actual originating Caller instance.
+Since a Caller's ID and Secret are part of the security layer, this information is not revealed; instead, Callers have an optional additional `fingerprint` field which, where present, contains a UUID unique to that Caller instance which is available in the session payload and can be persisted by the resource implementation's persistence layer.
+When the resource is rendered, it can use Hoodoo to quote the fingerprint as a `created_by` value and Hoodoo will render this as a standard resource representation field.

+The presence of and value associated with the `created_by` field depends upon the implementation of individual resources, but resources SHOULD only ever use the Caller's fingerprint value, if supported at all.

 ### <a name="cors"></a>CORS support